IMSA: No risk for Porsche customer teams in qualifying at Road Atlanta

 Drivers’ opinions on qualifying

-Felipe Nasr (Porsche 911 GT3 R #9): “The hunt for times was all about getting the tires to the optimum operating temperature.
+Felipe Nasr (Porsche 911 GT3 R #9): “The hunt for times was all regarding getting the tires to the optimum operating temperature.
 However, I have never managed to do this on the front and rear axles at the same time.
 Regardless, we have a long race ahead of us on Saturday and I have no concerns that our Porsche 911 GT3 R will be very competitive over the distance.
 I am firmly convinced that today’s qualifying result does not even remotely reflect what will be possible with our car in the race.”

 Zacharie Robichon (Porsche 911 GT3 R #16): “I tried everything and maybe I was too aggressive at times.
 I made mistakes in a few laps.
-However, I don’t think that I suddenly could have gone a second faster.
+However, I don’t think that I suddenly might have gone a second faster.
 That was just not in the realm of possibility.
 We will be faster in the race – that was the same with Pfaff’s car last year.
 We certainly weren’t among the fastest back then, but we still finished second.
 That shows: With a car that is easy to drive, everything is still possible here.”

 Nick Boulle (Porsche 911 GT3 R #99): “The entire weekend has been a learning process for me so far.
-Today we have rebuilt our car again.
+Today we have rebuilt our car once more.
 Now I feel really good at the wheel.
 In view of a ten-hour race, that’s much more important than the sheer pace in qualifying.
 Maybe a little rain will help us on race day.
 First of all, it is important to get through the first few hours unscathed.”

 Qualifying results